Leave a gift in your Will

 - Codicil: a document that allows a simple update or change to the Will.

-- Estate: all of a person's possessions at the time of their death, including money and property.
+- Estate: the entirety of a person's assets at the time of their death, including money and property.

 - Legacy: a gift left to a person (or an organisation) in a will.